 Welcome to the Office for the Arts!

-For first-year students and all undergraduates, the OFA is ready to support your discovery of artmaking if you're new to it, and your extension of the artmaking you may already be doing.
+For first-year students and all undergraduates, the OFA is ready to support your discovery of artmaking at all levels.
+Want to start artmaking?
+Want to find out ways to work on your already honed skills?
+Is there an artist you'd like to suggest as a guest artist?
 We want to hear from you!
+Contact our staff.

 Reach out to OFA Director Jack Megan.